 Students are expected to submit their work by the due date to maintain a fair and equitable system.
 Extensions will generally only be given for medical or other serious reasons.
 All requests for extensions must be emailed to the lecturer in charge of the course before the due date.
 Each request will be assessed on its merits.

 A late assignment (without prior arrangement) will be penalised by a reduction of 5% of the possible maximum mark applicable for the assignment for each day that it is late.

 Return of Assignments

-Lecturers aim to mark and return assignments to students within 14 work days of the due date with written feedback.
-Students are responsible for collecting their marked assignments from the Student Hub.
+Lecturer aims to mark and return assignments to students within three (3) weeks of the due date with written feedback.

 Grades for your performance in this course will be awarded in accordance with the following scheme: